majestrate/i2p.rocks.blog/content/xd-0.1.0-pre2-testers-wanted.md

 on windows you can copy `XD.exe` to `XD-cli.exe`

+To run just run the `XD` or `XD.exe` executable in the directory you just created.

 ## add some torrents

 there is a webui located on loopback [here](http://127.0.0.1:1488/) by default.